Troubleshooting with the Scientific Method

 After collecting information and clearly stating exactly what the problem is, formulate a theory as to a possible cause--this should take the form of a question.

-- HYPOTHESIS 2: The script that maps the drive is not running or working correctly.
+• HYPOTHESIS 5: The logon script that maps the drive is not running or working correctly.

 Once you have stated the problem, devise a method to test your hypothesis of the problem.
 Each test you perform should follow these simple principles: